parui4622/NeuroVision/README.md

 - **Patient Registration**: Includes generation of unique patient serial numbers (PAT-YYYYMMDD-XXXX format)
 - **Enhanced Password Recovery**: Secure self-service password reset
 - **Multiple Users per Email**: Support for caregivers managing multiple patient accounts
+- **OTP Email Verification for All**: All users must verify their email via OTP before accessing their dashboard
+- **Role-based Redirects**: After OTP verification, users are redirected to the correct dashboard based on backend-verified role
+- **Resend OTP Feature**: Users can request a new OTP if needed during verification

 ### For Doctors
 - Secure dashboard for patient management